bfemiano/song_plays_workshop_tutorial/VM_Setup.md

 ## File mount point.
-Files placed in the same directory as the Vagrantfile will appear on in the VM under the mount `/vagrant`
+Files placed in the same directory as the Vagrantfile will automatically appear in the VM under the mount `/vagrant`

 ## To ssh into vagrant box without vagrant ssh
 `ssh student@127.0.0.1 -p 2222`